LudvigWillemo/VSMN20_Groundwater_Application/MkDocs/docs/GroundwaterFlow.md

 ## Finite element model
 To formulate a finite element model of groundwater flow in two dimensions, the strong form is required.
-Hence, the differential equation is reduced to two dimensions and boundary conditions as $\mathcal{L}_h$ and $\mathcal{L}_g$ are arbitrary boundaries with natural and essential conditions respectively [3, p.83].
+Hence, the differential equation is reduced to two dimensions and boundary conditions as $\mathcal{L}_h$ and $\mathcal{L}_g$ are arbitrary boundaries with natural and essential boundary conditions respectively [3, p.83].

 $$
   \begin{matrix}